-Job Assignments

-All inmates, who have been medically cleared, will maintain a regular job assignment.
+Job Assignments: All inmates, who have been medically cleared, will maintain a regular job assignment.
 Many job assignments are controlled through an Inmate Performance Pay (IPP) system, which provides monetary payment for work.
 Federal Prison Industries has a separate pay scale.
-Unit staff assign work and approve all job changes.
+The Correctional Counselor assigns work and approves all job changes.
 They also see that the changes are posted on the Daily Change Sheet.
+Due to need, Food Service is usually the first assignment an inmate receives upon arrival at the institution.
+Inmates are not allowed to have more than one job.